Install with Istioctl

 --set options on the command

 line.
-For example, to enable the control plane security feature in a default configuration profile, use this command:
+For example, to enable debug logging in a default configuration profile, use this command:

 IstioOperator configuration can be specified in a YAML file and passed to